MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Two or more of the basic load types can be combined to form a Compound load.
 All load types are applied in the direction of the global `y`-axis.
 Loads in other directions and applied moments are currently not supported.

-To create a compound load, use the ``create_compound_load()`` function or the :class:`CompoundLoad` class - passing load objects for compounding as input parameters.
+To create a compound load, use the :func:`~ospgrillage.load.create_compound_load` function.
+This function creates a :class:`~ospgrillage.load.CompoundLoad` object.

-Compound load are defined in a local coordinate system and then set to global coordinate system of the grillage.
+Compound load are defined in a **local coordinate system** and then set to global coordinate system of the grillage.
 Figure 5 shows the relationship and process of mapping local to global system of a compound load.

 ..  figure:: ../../_images/compoundload.png